ngonzalvez/cgx-promise/README.md

 This is a minimal implementation of a Promise in Javascript.

+NOTE: this library is deprecated.
+You should use the native Promise bundled with the browser.

 ## Why using this library?

 It's simple: because it weights 262 bytes compressed.